North Carolina: American Civil War

 After secession, some North Carolinians refused to support the Confederacy.
 Some of the yeoman farmers chiefly in the state's mountains and western Piedmont region remained neutral during the Civil War, with others covertly supporting the Union cause during the conflict.
-Approximately 15,000 North Carolinians (both black and white) from across the state would enlist in the Union Army.
-Numerous slaves would also escape to Union lines, where they became essentially free.
+Approximately 15,000 North Carolinians (both black and white) from across the state enlisted in the Union Army.
+Numerous slaves also escaped to Union lines, where they became essentially free.

 Reconstruction era through late 19th century

 Following the collapse of the Confederacy in 1865, North Carolina, along with other former Confederate States (except Tennessee), was put under direct control by the U.S. military and was relieved of its constitutional government and representation within the United States Congress in what is now referred to as the Reconstruction era.
-In order to earn back its rights, the state had to make concessions to Washington, one of which was ratifying the Thirteenth Amendment.
+To earn back its rights, the state had to make concessions to Washington, one of which was ratifying the Thirteenth Amendment.
 Congressional Republicans during Reconstruction, commonly referred to as "radical Republicans", constantly pushed for new constitutions for each of the Southern states that emphasized equal rights for African-Americans.
 In 1868, a constitutional convention restored the state government of North Carolina.
 Though the Fifteenth Amendment was also adopted that same year, it remained in most cases ineffective for almost a century, not to mention paramilitary groups and their lynching with impunity.

 The elections in April 1868 following the constitutional convention led to a narrow victory for a Republican-dominated government, with 19 African-Americans holding positions in the North Carolina State Legislature.
 In attempt to put the reforms into effect, the new Republican Governor William W. Holden declared martial law on any county allegedly not complying with law and order using the passage of the Shoffner Act.

 A Republican Party coalition of black freedmen, northern carpetbaggers and local scalawags controlled state government for three years.
 The white conservative Democrats regained control of the state legislature in 1870, in part by Ku Klux Klan violence and terrorism at the polls, to suppress black voting.
 Republicans were elected to the governorship until 1876, when the Red Shirts, a paramilitary organization that arose in 1874 and was allied with the Democratic Party, helped suppress black voting.
 More than 150 black Americans were murdered in electoral violence in 1876.